kallysalt/Tackle-It/README.md

-# project-manager
+# Tackle It
-A web app that can help you manage your projects.
+A project management website that allows users to collaborate on projects, chat, and assign each other tasks.